Chefs and cooks are responsible for cooking food for staff and patients in hospitals and other NHS services.

 - Pay and conditions Expand / Collapse

 Cooks, chefs and assistants working in the NHS are paid on the Agenda for Change (AfC) pay system.
-As an assistant/catering support worker, you would typically start on AfC band 1 and band 2 as a cook or chef.
+As a new entrant working as an assistant/catering support worker, you would typically start at the bottom of AfC band 2 or at higher points of band 2 as a cook or chef.
 With further training and experience, you could apply for team leader positions at bands 3 and above.

 Cooks, chefs and assistants in the NHS work standard hours of around 37.5 a week.
 They may work shifts including early starts, evenings, nights and weekends.